-Buying and owning single-family rental properties in Burbank can be a magnificent and rewarding investment.
-But unlike other types of investments, there are numerous factors you must learn to shift from a property owner to a landlord effectively.
-Assume you are a Burbank rental property owner who is about to lease for the first time.
-In that instance, it is imperative to first thoroughly learn the basics of leasing strategies and, more crucially, the laws that now apply to you and your tenant.
-To help you get started with leasing your first property, we’ve prepared a comprehensive guide incorporating the basics.
-By following a couple of easy guidelines, you can increase the likelihood of having a pleasant first encounter.
+Acquiring and owning single-family rental properties can be a fun and rewarding investment.
+Unlike other types of investments, there are numerous factors to keep in mind to successfully go from a property owner to a landlord.
+Suppose you are a Burbank rental property owner getting ready to lease for the first time.
+In that instance, it is useful to fully understand the basics of leasing strategies and, even more importantly, the laws that now apply to you and your renter.
+We’ve created a comprehensive guide to get you started on leasing your first property.
+Considering these simple guidelines can make your first experience a wonderful one.

-One of the first and most ideal tasks in leasing your rental property is choosing the right renter.
-And the best approach to do that is to have a good screening process for every applicant.
-You’ll have to accumulate some data from your prospective tenant to assist you with deciding if they are the ones you’re searching for.
-At a minimum, request that they fill out an application that contains the names and birth dates for all intended occupants of the house, particularly those under 18, five years of employment history, and at least three references.
-You’ll also need to gather Social Security numbers for all adult tenants and run a background check on everyone.
-At that time, call and verify the information on their application.
-Preferably, contact any previous landlords and get information on their renting history.
-It may demand some effort, but the more research you do before you sign that lease, the less chance you will experience unpleasant surprises sooner or later.
+One of the first and most important tasks in leasing your rental property is choosing the correct renter.
+And the way for this to happen is to have a good tenant screening process for each applicant.
+You must get information from your prospective renter, so you can decide whether they are the ones you’re looking for.
+At a minimum, you need to ask them to fill out an application that incorporates all intended home occupants’ names and birth dates (including those under 18), five years of employment history, and at least three past rental references.
+You must also obtain Social Security numbers for all adult renters and run a background check on each one.
+After that, call and verify the information on their application.
+If necessary, talk to any previous landlords and get details on their renting history.
+It may take a while, but the more research you do before you sign that lease, the less likely you will encounter unpleasant surprises in the future.

-As you advertise for and screen renters, it’s imperative to avoid discriminating against potential tenants, even unintentionally.
-It is illegal to discriminate against a tenant based on characteristics such as race, sex, color, national origin, religion, handicap, and familial status; remember that there may be other protected classes dependant on your state’s laws.
-When writing your rental ads, be cautious to avoid using language that might qualify as discrimination, such as expressing that you will not rent to people with children or those who live on government assistance.
-After that, as you collect applications and screen tenants, fairly assess your applicants based on the information they give and not on other criteria.
-By maintaining professionalism and utilizing an unbiased screening system, you can stay clear of discriminating against any potential renters.
+As you write your rental ads, avoid using language that could be seen as discrimination.
+For instance, don’t say that you will not rent to seniors or people with children or that you won’t rent to those who live on government assistance.
+Then, as you gather applications and screen renters, fairly assess your applicants based on the information they provide and not on other criteria.
+By maintaining professionalism and using an unbiased screening system, you can prevent discriminating against any potential renters.

 Understanding Reasonable Accommodations

-Similarly, it is critical not to think that somebody with a disability is automatically not a good candidate for your rental property.
-Under the Federal Fair Housing Act, property owners are needed to make “reasonable accommodations” for their tenants, if necessary.
+Moreover, it is important not to assume that someone with a disability is automatically not a good candidate for your rental property.
+Under the Federal Fair Housing Act, Burbank property managers are bound to make “reasonable accommodations” for their renters if they necessitate them.
 By definition, a reasonable accommodation is “a change, exception, or adjustment to a rule, policy, practice, or service that may be necessary for a person with a disability to have an equal opportunity to use and enjoy a dwelling.”
-If your prospective tenant otherwise meets the criteria for renting your property, accommodation should not be a reason to turn them down.
-In other circumstances, the accommodation a tenant requests may be something they will install and pay for themselves, with the condition that they will return the property to its original condition upon move-out.
-In some situations, the tenant may request an accommodation from you that, if found reasonable, you will need to allow.
-This incorporates allowing service and emotional support animals in the rental property, even if you have a strict policy forbidding pets.
+If your prospective renter otherwise meets the criteria for renting your property, accommodation should not be a reason to decline them.
+The accommodation a renter requests would be paid for and installed by the renter, with the agreement that they will return the property to its original condition upon move-out.

-Learning all the laws and best practices of leasing rental properties can be a problem.
-So why not entrust this important task to a Burbank property manager?
-At Real Property Management Vision, we provide clear and anti-discriminatory screening and leasing services that help our rental property owners find the best possible tenants for their properties.
-Contact us today or give us a call at 818-233-8789 to learn more.
+It can be difficult to remain aware of all the laws and best practices for leasing rental properties.
+Why not hire a professional property manager to keep control of this important job?
+At Real Property Management Vision, we offer straightforward and anti-discriminatory screening and leasing services to help our rental property owners find the best possible renters.
+Contact us today or call us at 818-233-8789 to learn more.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.